 I live in London and work at the University of Cambridge and The Alan Turing Institute.
 I studied computational engineering at Cambridge and aerospace engineering previously at Maryland.
 During my doctorate I worked at Rolls-Royce plc in Derby and spent time at Stanford.
 My research focuses on uncertainty quantification, optimisation

-and machine learning applied to address challenges in aeronautics.
-I am the founder of Effective Quadratures
+and physics informed machine learning to address challenges in aerothermodynamics.
+I am the founder of Effective Quadratures.

 Chun Yui Wong (PhD student): Embedded ridge approximations for improved computational aerodynamic inference.

 James Gross (PhD student): Techniques in polynomial subspace projections for design optimisation.

 Slawomir Konrad Tadeja (PhD student, co-advised by Per Ola Kristensson): Digital twinning an aeroengine in virtual reality.